Yusef-Adel/Londoners-Edge-Functions/auth-Login/README.md

 # Auth Login Edge Function Documentation

-This Edge Function handles user login by authenticating with Supabase Auth using the provided email and password.
-It returns a success response with the session and user data upon successful authentication.
+This Edge Function handles user login by authenticating with Supabase Auth using provided email and password.
+It optionally supports redirecting the user to a specified URL after successful login.

 ---

 ## Features

-- **Supabase Integration**: Authenticates users using Supabase Auth with email and password.
+- **Supabase Integration**: Authenticates users with Supabase Auth using email and password.
+- **Redirect Support**: Optionally redirects users to a specified URL after successful login.
 - **CORS Support**: Fully handles CORS preflight requests.
 - **Error Handling**: Provides detailed error messages for input validation and authentication failures.